dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 export default UsersComponent
 ```

-From these components, you'd notice how the `coffee` props works and returns what would be displayed on the UI.
+From these components, you'd notice how the `coffee` prop works.
+It returns what would be displayed on the UI.

 ### Tip